iambpn/auths/backend/Readme.md

   - New user with super-admin role
   - New super-admin role

     `default super-admin role` has no permission and can do anything in `auths dashboard` but cannot access the client side resource.
-Todo so Admin needs, to manually add required permission to this `default super-admin role`.
+To access client side resource, Admin needs to manually add required permissions to `default super-admin role`.

 ### Deep Dive